Special Message from Heather about Elementary Report Cards and Paychecks:

 Mary Parry, the MTA’s retirement guru, will be holding a special seminar for BPS teachers at the BHS library on Thursday, January 14 at 3:30.
 This seminar is useful for anyone who is thinking in any way about retirement, whether you are 1 year away or 10 years away.
 Topics covered will include pensions, health insurance, and Social Security.

 I will send out a special message in early January asking whether you plan to attend; if you know this already, just reply to this email and I will reserve a spot for you now.

-Contract negotiations have begun.
+Contract negotiations are continuing.The next meeting date is December 17.
 As you know, we can’t discuss details yet but will let you know as soon as we can.

-Karen and Julia met with Sue Charochak on October 20.
-Items discussed included:
+Heather, Karen and I met with Dr Hiersche and Ms. Charochak on November 18.
+Topics discussed included:

 Governing Board Meeting